Muslim supporters of Israel: United States

-In the Qur'an
+Zionist interpretations of the Qur'an

+Several Muslim supporters of Israel believe the Quran regards Palestine as Jewish land.

 Imam Abdul Hadi Palazzi, leader of Italian Muslim Assembly and a co-founder and a co-chairman of the Islam-Israel Fellowship, quotes the Qur'an to support Judaism's special connection to the Temple Mount.
 According to Palazzi, "The most authoritative Islamic sources affirm the Temples."
 He adds that Jerusalem is sacred to Muslims because of its prior holiness to Jews and its standing as home to the biblical prophets and kings David and Solomon, all of whom he says are sacred figures also in Islam.
 He claims that the Qur'an "expressly recognizes that Jerusalem plays the same role for Jews that Mecca has for Muslims".

 When asked what the Qur'an says about the State of Israel, Palazzi replied:

 The Qur'an cannot deal with the State of Israel as we know it today, since that State only came into existence in 1948, i.e. many centuries after the Qur'an itself was revealed.
 However, the Qur'an specifies that the Land of Israel is the homeland of the Jewish people, that God Himself gave that Land to them as heritage and ordered them to live therein.
 It also announces that – before the end of time – the Jewish people will come from many different countries to retake possession of that heritage of theirs.
 Whoever denies this actually denies the Qur'an itself.
 If he is not a scholar, and in good faith believes what other people say about this issue, he is an ignorant Muslim.
 If, on the contrary, he is informed about what the Qur'an and openly opposes it, he ceases to be a Muslim.

 Khaleel Mohammed, Islamic Law scholar of the San Diego State University, noted that Sura 5 verse 21 of the Qur'an, and the medieval exegetes of the Qur'an, say that Israel belongs to the Jews.
 He translates it thus: